Spatiotemporal Feature Alignment and Weighted Fusion in Collaborative Perception Enabled by Network Synchronization and Age of Information: A Spatiotemporal Feature Alignment and Weighted Fusion Framework

+All vehicles use the same encoder.
+Neighboring vehicles generate BEV features from their LiDAR observations and attach the corresponding feature-generation timestamps and synchronization metadata.
+The ego feature is kept as the fusion anchor, while the received neighbor features are subsequently mapped, compensated, and fused in the ego fusion frame.

-Based on these extracted features, we introduce a spatiotemporal feature alignment and weighted fusion framework, as shown in Fig.~\ref{fig_2}, which comprises three stages. \textit{(i)} Network synchronization establishes a common temporal reference across vehicles.
-On this basis, AoI is computed for each vehicle’s features at the fusion instant. \textit{(ii)} Spatiotemporal feature alignment geometrically warps neighbor features into the ego vehicle’s coordinate and uses AoIs to temporally compensate them. \textit{(iii)} Weighted fusion assigns RoI-level weights as a joint function of AoI and uncertainty-derived reliability, prioritizing fresh and reliable feature regions for fusion.
+Building on this paradigm, we introduce a spatiotemporal feature alignment and weighted fusion framework, as illustrated in Fig.~\ref{fig_2}.
+First, network synchronization establishes a common temporal reference among vehicles, supporting synchronized timestamp mapping, AoI and reliability calculation.
+Second, spatiotemporal feature alignment maps neighboring features to the ego fusion frame through geometric projection and AoI-conditioned feature compensation.
+Third, RoI-level weighted fusion aggregates the compensated features by assigning larger utilities to regions that are fresh, reliable, and complementary to the ego feature.